shobitnair/Teamify-Application/README.md

 Microsoft Teams Clone is an attempt to bring the features to life of the robust and popular video conferencing application - Microsoft Teams.
 This project was done as a part of 1 month Microsoft Engage program 2021 , in which all candidates were given a task to make a video calling application and last week had a surprise adopt feature to add chatting feature.

->**Aim:**  While the world has crumbled down because of the ongoing pandemic, the only thing that is binding us together right now is being connected through social media platforms and get a chance to talk to our friends, family and co-workers through video conferencing platforms such as Microsoft Teams.
+>**Problem:**  The world has crumbled down because of the ongoing pandemic, there is minimal connectivity between people and it is getting hard to perform tasks in which group discussions , gathering are required.
+Eg :- Conducting Interviews , Normal School/College routines , Community Meetings Etc:-

->**Solution:**  This application uses a quick and easy way to connect two or more people.
-You can create Channels ( Place were a group of people can chat and share messages ).
+>**Solution:**  This application uses a quick and easy way to connect two or more people (upto 50 ).
+You can create Channels ( Place were a group of people can chat and share important messages ).
 Do anonymous meetings and send unique meeting ID to make others join your meeting and do video-conferencing.
-Simple  , easy to  use UI has been used and webpage is compatible with any device.
+Simple  , easy to  use UI has been used and webpage is compatible with any device (so that there is noone restricted from being able to use this application ).

->**Learnings:**  I would like to thank my mentors - Ankur Singh and Ayush Meghwani ,  I was able to progress myself from just knowing very few or nothing about web development to making a fully responsive React application.
+>**Learnings:**  I would like to thank my mentors - Ankur Singh and Ayush Meghwani ,  With their help and timely guidance , I was able to progress myself from just knowing very few or nothing about web development to making a fully responsive React application.
 Their valuable opinions after each sprint helped me make this application reach its current potential.
-Moreover , I'm grateful to  the entire Microsoft team for allowing me this great oppurtunity to learn under your guidance.
+Moreover , I'm grateful to  the entire Microsoft team for allowing me this great oppurtunity to learn under their guidance.

 # Features and Installation